-National Residue Survey 2017–18 Macadamia
+National Residue Survey 2019–20 Macadamia

-|NRS 2017-18 Industry brochure: Macadamia PDF||4||454 KB|
+|NRS 2019-20 Industry brochure: Macadamia PDF||4||1.1 MB|

-If you have difficulty accessing this file, visit web accessibility for assistance.
+If you have difficulty accessing these files, visit web accessibility for assistance.

-- The macadamia industry has an unbroken record of 100 per cent compliance since the program commencement in 1996.
+- The macadamia industry has an unbroken record of 100 percent compliance since program commencement in 1996.

-- Australian primary producers continue to demonstrate a high degree of good agricultural practice.
+- Australian macadamia producers continue to demonstrate a high degree of good agricultural practice.

-The National Residue Survey (NRS) is an operational unit within the Australian Government Department of Agriculture and Water Resources, and since 1992 has been funded by industries through levies or contracted by direct funding.
+The National Residue Survey (NRS) operates within the Australian Government Department of Agriculture, Water and the Environment and since 1992 has been funded by industries through levies and direct contracts.

 The NRS is an essential part of Australia’s pesticide and veterinary medicine residue management framework providing verification of good agricultural practice in support of chemical control-of-use legislation and guidelines.

-NRS residue monitoring programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues in Australian food products.
+NRS programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues and contaminants in Australian food products.
 The programs help to facilitate and encourage ongoing access to domestic and export markets.
 NRS supports Australia’s primary producers and food processors who provide quality animal, grain and horticulture products which meet both Australian and relevant international standards.

 Samples are collected at macadamia processing plants in accordance with NRS procedures.
-The program involves the collection of 100 to 150 samples of macadamia nut samples from seven processing plants located in northern New South Wales and Queensland.
+The program involves the collection of 100 to 150 samples of macadamia nut from eight processing plants located in northern New South Wales and Queensland.
 Once collected, samples are freighted to the contract laboratory for analysis.
 All data collected is entered into the NRS Information Management System and residue testing reports are automatically generated for the macadamia processing plants.

-Analytical screens are developed in consultation with the industry and take into account Australian registered chemicals, chemical residue profiles and overseas market requirements.
+Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-|Analytical screen||Chemical group||Analyte|
+|Analytical screen||Chemical group||Analytes|

-|Contaminants||aldrin and dieldrin, chlordane, DDT, endrin, endosulfan, HCB, HCH, heptachlor, lindane, mirex|
+|Organochlorines||aldrin, chlordane, DDT, dieldrin, endosulfan, endrin, HCB, HCH, heptachlor, lindane and mirex|

-|Specific herbicides||Herbicides||amitrole, diclofop-methyl, diquat, fenoxaprop-ethyl, flamprop-M-methyl, fluazifop-p-butyl, glufosinate, glyphosate, haloxyfop, paraquat|
+|Specific herbicides||Herbicides||amitrole, diclofop, diquat, fenoxaprop, flamprop, fluazifop, glufosinate, glyphosate, haloxyfop, paraquat and quizalofop|

 |Metals||Elements||arsenic, cadmium, copper, lead and mercury|

-In 2017–18, a total of 123 macadamia samples were collected for analysis.
+In 2019–20, a total of 110 macadamia samples were collected for analysis.
 The results were compared with the Australian standards and where appropriate, relevant international standards.